Skip to main content

 Jade Bell

 Think about where you want to be after you graduate.
 Do you want to dive deep into a subject you're passionate about?
 Do you want to advance in your current role or find a different job?
-Knowing exactly what you hope to get out of a master's will help you choose a program that can take you where you want to go.
+Knowing exactly what you hope to get out of a degree will help you choose a graduate program that can take you where you want to go.

 Bell said she often has deep conversations with students about their goals, aspirations and backgrounds.